 Learn more about this artisan group:

-**To maintain shesham’s natural luster, apply lemon oil or food-safe wood polish occasionally.
+**To maintain the natural luster of shesham wood, apply lemon oil or food-safe wood polish occasionally.